Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-These rolls make a great addition to your Thanksgiving menu or classic baked ham dinner.
-Potato roll taste amazing served with your favorite comfort meal.
+This potato roll recipe is a great addition to your Thanksgiving menu or classic baked ham dinner.
+They taste amazing served with your favorite comfort meal.
 You can even enjoy them as a snack with some cinnamon butter or garlic herb butter spread on top.

 Potato roll ingredients on counter.